 Previously Langemeier was named Specialist of the Year by the Touchdown Club of Houston at the 8th Annual Private High School Awards Dinner, presented by the Hildebrand Foundation and Houston Methodist Orthopedics & Sports Medicine.
 He converted 12 of 16 field goal attempts, all 44 of his extra points, and had 33 of 69 kickoffs result in touchbacks.

 Crissmon was nominated for Touchdown Club Offensive Player of the Year, Coco and Thomas for Defensive Player of the Year, and Umeh for Lineman of the Year.
-Rich McGuire was a finalist for Coach of the Year after leading Eagle Football to seven straight games, nine out of 10, and the TAPPS Division I Final Four in his third season.
+Rich McGuire was a finalist for Coach of the Year after leading Eagle Football to seven straight wins, nine victories out of 10, and the TAPPS Division I Final Four in his third season.

 Eagle Fight Never Dies!